nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. Should work on any _mainstream OS_ as long as it has Java `11` installed.
 2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-4. Should work without requiring an installer
+4. Should work without requiring an installer.
 5. _GUI_ should work well for standard screen resolutions 1920x1080 and higher, and, for screen scales 100% and 125%.
 6. _GUI_ should be usable for resolutions 1280x720 and higher, and, for screen scales 150%.
 7. Should not require the user to have an internet connection to use.